-Since our founding 40 years ago, CSSP has been at the forefront of our nation’s most significant reforms in child welfare and family support services, combining rigorous standards for policy analysis and nurturing innovation in communities.
+Since our founding in 1978, CSSP has been at the forefront of our nation’s most significant reforms in child welfare and family support services, combining rigorous standards for policy analysis and nurturing innovation in communities.

 We have partnered with welfare rights organizations, labor unions, and federal, state, and local administrators to push for a fairer welfare reform agenda, based in employment opportunities and the earned income tax credit.